- FAQS concerning Rhode Island spousal support

 Federal income tax implications

 The designation of payments as alimony rather than property distribution has consequences in Bankruptcy Proceedings.
 An alimony award is generally not dischargeable in Bankruptcy.
-The interrelation between family law, alimony and bankruptcy is also beyond the scope of this article.
-Please consult with a RI Bankruptcy Lawyer / Attorney.
+The interrelation between family law, alimony and bankruptcy is beyond the scope of this article.
+Please consult with a RI bankruptcy lawyer.

 Modify alimony?

-Proper drafting of a Property Settlement Agreement and Alimony provisions in a Property Settlement Agreement is beyond the scope of this article.
+Proper drafting of a property settlement agreement and alimony provisions in a marital settlement agreement is beyond the scope of this article.

 The length of the marriage is a very important factor that the RI Family Court Judge looks at in determining Alimony.
 The Court also needs to hear testimony concerning the party requesting alimony plan to become self-supporting and self-sufficient.